ferrous-systems/qt-training-2023/book/src/README.md

 ## Part 2: [Tutorial](./tutorial/index.md)

-A hands-on tutorial writing Rust and compiling it in 3 variations: as a command-line app, as a library and as a small Qt app using the library using cxx-qt.
+A hands-on tutorial writing Rust and compiling it in 3 variations: as a command-line app, as a library and as a small Qt app using the library using CXX-Qt.